tenstorrent/polaris/doc/user_guide.md

 Polaris is a high-level simulator for performance analysis of AI architectures.
 It enables users to analyze and evaluate the performance characteristics of AI workloads on different hardware architectures through simulation.

 ## Key Features
-- Workload Analysis: Input AI workloads are converted into DAG (Directed Acyclic Graph) representations
+- **Workload Analysis**: Input AI workloads are converted into DAG (Directed Acyclic Graph) representations
-- Architecture Simulation: Simulate workloads on different hardware configurations
+- **Architecture Simulation**: Simulate workloads on different hardware configurations
-- Performance Analysis: Get detailed performance metrics and resource utilization data
+- **Performance Analysis**: Get detailed performance metrics and resource utilization data
-- Flexible Output Formats: Support for YAML, JSON, and Pickle output formats
+- **Flexible Output Formats**: Support for YAML, JSON, and Pickle output formats

 ## Installation